ablyss74/My_Clear_Linux_Stuff/Docker_Script/compiz-docker-new.md

+## Run compiz off container ( ubuntu ) on Clear Linux and also pass pipewire from container for running apps like mpv or vlc

 For pipewire sound from container apps to host we need to tell pipewire to create a pulse socket.

 Define pulse-socket in pipewire-pulse.conf